MatthijsKamstra/haxejs/haxe/hello-world.md

 		}
 	}

-Put this class into a file named `Test.hx` and create the file `compile.hxml` in the same directory with the following content :
+Put this class into a file named `Test.hx` and create the file `compile.hxml` in the same directory with the following content:

 	-js test.js
 	-main Test

-To compile open you terminal and type
+To compile open you terminal and type:

 	cd

 And drag the folder where you saved the files, into the terminal.
-It will look something like this
+It will look something like this:

 	cd /path/to/folder/

-press enter and type
+Press enter and type:

 	haxe compile.hxml